preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: analysis-tab-v7.png

-To remove an analysis that is no longer needed, click the dust bin, but rememeber that the report from the analysis can easily be updated, see below.
+To remove an analysis that is no longer needed, click the dust bin, but remember that the report from the analysis can easily be updated, see below.

 To read a report for the analysis, click the i-icon: